wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ## Run metrics databases online

-Here are the various cloud-based time-series databases for collection and trending/analytics of custom metrics (using free trials):
+Here are the various cloud-based time-series databases for the collection and trending/analytics of custom metrics (using free trials):

    * <a target="_blank" href="https://aws.amazon.com/cloudwatch/">Amazon CloudWatch</a>
    * <a target="_blank" href="https://azure.microsoft.com/en-us/products/monitor">Azure Monitor</a>